violeta-hp/violeta-hp/README.md

    # *Hi there, welcome to my GitHub account!*

-   ### My name is Violeta and I am just a curious person who is working to develop her programming skills in order to exploit data.
+   ### My name is Violeta Hernández Puente and I am just a curious person who is working to develop her programming skills in order to exploit data.

 <h3 align="center">📚 Been exposed to these technologies: 📚</h3>
 <p align="center">